Earthling (David Bowie album): Title and packaging

 The album title was chosen by fans at a performance in Roseland, New York during the September 1996 tour; Bowie asked the audience if the upcoming album should be titled 'Earthling' or 'Earthlings'.
-Discussing the title, Bowie stated that "it was supposed to describe the Earth; man and his pure habitat on Earth.
+Bowie stated that "it was supposed to describe the Earth; man and his pure habitat on Earth.
 And I suppose the irony isn't lost on me that it's sort of me in maybe my most worldly kind of human guise to date."

 The artwork was first conceptualised during the sessions.
-Plati told Buckley: "Every new idea or concept would be put up on the wall.
-By the end of recording, the walls of the studio were filled with the artwork that would become the album."
-The cover portrays Bowie, back-facing the camera, wearing a tattered Union Jack coat with his hands behind his back, looking out towards the green plains of England.
-The photograph was taken by Frank Ockenfels in New York, then was sent to computer designer Dave De Angelis in England, who created the final cover.
+It portrays Bowie, back-facing the camera, wearing a tattered Union Jack coat with his hands behind his back, looking out towards the green plains of England.
+The photograph was taken by Frank Ockenfels in New York, which was sent to the computer designer Dave De Angelis in England, who created the final cover.
 The idea for the coat originated from Gavin Turk's 1995 exhibit Indoor Flag.
-Bowie co-designed the coat with Alexander McQueen, which he wore for the summer festivals, the Earthling cover and later the VH1 Fashion Awards in 1997.
-He explained: "[It's] the ultimate anti-icon.
+The coat, which Bowie wore for the summer festivals, the Earthling cover and later the VH1 Fashion Awards in 1997, was co-designed by Bowie and Alexander McQueen.
+Bowie explained: "[It's] the ultimate anti-icon.
 A retelling of the British flag joke, again torn and stained ... the tatty remains of a metaphysical empire."
 Pegg compares Bowie's Colossus of Rhodes-like stance in the cover to a "proud eighteenth-century landowner in a Gainsborough portrait" and, simultaneously, an alien-like visitor in an effect similar to the sleeve for Ziggy Stardust (1972).
 According to Gabrels, Bowie's intention for the cover was to realign himself with England.

+The Union Jack's appearance on the cover has generated commentary from Bowie's biographers.
 Buckley writes that over the past thirty years in Britain, the Union Jack had gone from being symbols of confidence in the 1960s, oppression in the 1970s through the punk rock movement, and "rightist" through Morrissey's controversial use of it at Finsbury Park in the early 1990s.
-Pegg also notes that the 1990s Britpop era frequently saw the use of the Union Jack in advertisements, while numerous bands at the time posed with the flag for both Melody Maker and NME.
-Nevertheless, following Earthling's release, the Union Jack became fashionable, being worn by artists from Eurythmics to the Spice Girls.
+Pegg notes that the 1990s Britpop era frequently saw the use of the Union Jack in advertisements, while numerous bands at the time posed with the flag for both Melody Maker and NME.
+Following Earthling's release, the Union Jack became fashionable and was worn by artists including Eurythmics and the Spice Girls.

 The Earthling CD package was presented with an elaborate, electronically manipulated photo collage of Bowie and the band members.
 Additional images included with the sleeve dated back to Bowie's Los Angeles period in the mid-1970s, such as a blurred flying saucer and a Kirlian photograph of his fingertip and crucifix, which also appeared on the "Little Wonder" CD single.
 Pegg attributes Bowie's desire for the photographs to his then-cocaine addiction.